beckafly/insulatejs/README.md

-# insulatejs v0.1
+# insulatejs v1.2

->Library to create constants, immutable objects, members and methods in javascript (constants polyfil for ecma5)
+>Library to create constants, immutable objects, including the parent objects, members and methods in javascript (constants polyfil for ecma5)

 *Created by Alex Becker byaxy@insulatejs.com.*
 *_also available on bower._ `bower install insulatejs`.*